How to Tell Who Supports TLS for Email Transmission

-A domain’s MX records are a list of all the email servers that can accept email sent to the email addresses of that domain.
+A domain’s MX records are a list of all the email servers that can accept inbound email sent to the email addresses of that domain.
 By querying the DNS MX records for a domain, you can discover what servers handle its inbound email.
-For instance, if I wanted to know what email servers receive and handle inbound email for “email@example.com” I would perform a DNS query for the MX records of the domain “luxsci.com”.
+For instance, if I wanted to know what email servers receive and handle inbound email for “firstname.lastname@example.org” I would perform a DNS query for the MX records of the domain “luxsci.com”.

 Once we have determined the names of the inbound email servers associated with the domain of the email address to which you want to send email, you will need to connect to each one of these servers individually and ask them if they support TLS encryption.
 Mail servers do this by starting an SMTP connection with a server found in the MX records of the recipient’s domain and then issuing a command called “elho”.
 Once the “elho” command is given to the recipient’s server it will send back the list of the options that it supports.
 If you see “STARTTLS” in the list of options supported, then the server does support TLS.

 To query the DNS settings for the MX records of the recipient’s domain you will first need to know how to bring up your “command prompt”.
 This varies between operating systems: